 On November 28, 2020, Udonis Haslem re-signed with the Miami Heat.

-In 2020, Udonis Haslem became the oldest active player in the NBA after Vince Carter's retirement.
+During the 2019-2020 season, Udonis Haslem became the oldest active player in the NBA following Vince Carter's retirement, and the Heat reached the 2020 NBA Finals.

-On May 13, 2021, Udonis Haslem played in one game and was ejected for a scuffle with Dwight Howard, becoming the oldest player in 20 years to be ejected.
+On May 13, 2021, Udonis Haslem was ejected from a game against the Philadelphia 76ers, making him the oldest player in 20 years to be ejected.

 On August 15, 2021, Udonis Haslem re-signed with the Miami Heat.

-In February 2022, the U.S. 11th Circuit Court of Appeals ruled that the Securities Act of 1933 extends to targeted solicitation using social media, impacting the lawsuit against Haslem for promoting FTX.
+In February 2022, the U.S. 11th Circuit Court of Appeals ruled against Bitconnect, establishing that the Securities Act of 1933 extends to targeted solicitation using social media, influencing the FTX lawsuit against Haslem.

-On August 23, 2022, Udonis Haslem announced his intention to retire after the 2022-23 season, re-signing with the Heat for another year.
+On August 23, 2022, Udonis Haslem announced his intentions to retire after the 2022-23 season, re-signing with the Heat for another year.

-In November 2022, FTX, for which Udonis Haslem was a paid spokesperson, filed for bankruptcy, leading to a class-action lawsuit against Haslem and other celebrity endorsers for promoting unregistered securities.
+In November 2022, FTX, for which Udonis Haslem was a paid spokesperson, filed for bankruptcy, leading to a class-action lawsuit against its celebrity promoters.

-On April 9, 2023, in his final regular season game, Udonis Haslem scored 24 points in a victory over the Orlando Magic.
+On April 9, 2023, in his final regular season game, Udonis Haslem scored 24 points in a victory over the Orlando Magic, marking his highest-scoring output since 2009.

-On July 28, 2023, after losing the NBA Finals to the Denver Nuggets, Udonis Haslem officially announced his retirement.
+After losing the NBA Finals to the Denver Nuggets, Udonis Haslem officially announced his retirement on July 28, 2023.

 On January 19, 2024, the Miami Heat retired Udonis Haslem's No. 40 jersey.